chanind/lc0_colab_notebooks/README.md

 # Leela Chess Zero Colabs

-A collection of colab notebooks demonstrating how to perform various development, training, and testing tasks for leela chess zeo (lc0).
+A collection of colab notebooks demonstrating how to perform various development, training, and testing tasks for leela chess zeo (lc0) in Google Colaboratory.

 ## Leela Chess Zero Elo Testing